First Nations and Inuit Summer Work Experience Program

 The proposed placement must provide a minimum of 80 hours of work per participant.

-Recipients who have access to the Indigenous Services Canada (ISC) Services Portal can access the proposal form by opening a session on the portal.
-If you do not have access to the portal, contact your regional office.
+Recipients who have access to the ISC Services Portal can access the proposal form by opening a session on the portal.
+If you do not have access to the portal, contact your ISC Regional office.

-- consult the First Nations and Inuit Youth Employment Strategy: Summer Work Experience Program: National Program Guidelines 2019-2020
+- consult the First Nations and Inuit Youth Employment Strategy: Summer Work Experience Program: National Program Guidelines 2024 to 2025

 - e-mail email@example.com